 - 1. The independent auditor's report expresses an unmodified opinion on the financial statements of Nassau County, Florida (the County). - 2.
-The audit did report a significant deficiency on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards.
-The finding is disclosed in the individual report of the Board. - 3.
+The audit did not report any significant deficiencies or material weaknesses on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards. - 3.
 There were no instances of non-compliance identified during the audit of the financial statements reported in the report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards. - 4.
 The audit disclosed no significant deficiencies and/or material weaknesses in internal control over major federal programs or state projects that are required to be reported in the schedule of findings and questioned costs. - 5.
 The report on compliance for the major federal programs and state projects expresses an unmodified opinion. - 6.
 The audit disclosed no findings that are required to be reported in accordance with the Uniform Guidance and Chapter 10.550, Rules of the Auditor General. - 7.
 The programs tested as major federal program and state financial assistance projects included: